atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 st she reali&sh" ' a,
 f .> i : : ■" ‘ ■ ■ ■-■■■.'-.! -, V -, r..
 I ■
 , V ^ t( A ^■.
 1 -? ' it.; :? i,; ' \
-- r Poor Farjny, sturing the wfiole time otf' sherifasherst tfpe^ing to her, : wa dro, \vh •«di.ih tear, she vqqujd ^bnly reply to, what lie Said with Sighs and Sobs, whiciximadc him fear that she felt but too sensibly the truths he had advanced : .yet, L as he ■thought it jhisidu ty 'fo Ttell iher what .she shad reason to. expest; in order to pr© went sher’ meeting wkh any fiature disappointments, he proceeded, as Soon as she Saw her: grow a fittle 'calm,; toinsorm her of all ithat lewson bad done sew them; adding, however, that it was by sho sheairs his intention to permit him to injure shimself. on his account, and that she Would Sell part of shis estate, to pay the debts which his, wife had oontrasted. — « “I will then, " .continued. he, ‘‘ rake
+- r Poor Farjny, sturing the wfiole time otf' sherifasherst tfpe^ing to her, : wa dro, \vh •«di.ih tear, she vqqujd ^bnly reply to, what lie Said with Sighs and Sobs, whiciximadc him fear that she felt but too sensibly the truths he had advanced : .yet, L as he ■thought it jhisidu ty 'fo Ttell iher what .she shad reason to. expest; in order to pr© went sher’ meeting wkh any fiature disappointments, he proceeded, as Soon as she Saw her: grow a fittle 'calm,; toinsorm her of all ithat lewson bad done sew them; adding, however, that it was by sho sheairs his intention to permit him to injure shimself. on his account, and that she Would Sell part of shis estate, to pay the debts which his, wife had oontrasted. — « I will then, " .continued. he, ‘‘ rake ber
-“ber
 /
 I
 «